Share-Split/Share-Split-Android-App/README.md

 ⭐ Option to become hidden in the local network.

-⭐ Share history shows all the transfers performed including apps and files.
+⭐ Share history shows all the transfers performed including applications and files.

 ⭐ Indian Sharing Application - Made with ❤ in India